DanZinagri/NicheD20/docs/Skills/Mental Skills/Sense Motive.md

 ---
-tags: ['Skills', 'Mental']
+tags:
+  - Skills
+  - Mental
-PageType: 'Skills'
+PageType: Skills
-SkillTyp: 'Mental'
+SkillTyp: Mental
-Attr: 'Foc'
+Attr: Foc
 share: true
 ---

 #### Associated Ability Modifier: Focus
 You are capable of detecting lies, intentions, and feints.
 Sense motive is a skill that usually should be rolled in secret by the GM so a player is unaware how good their hunch about a situation would be; as a failed check could result in false information.